Vaishnavi-Na/KnowledgeSysCapstone/README.md

 1) next_fall_scraper.py: Uses selenium to scrape the information for the classes professors will teach next fall and the classes they have already taught before in the last academic year using data from the OSU Course Search website.
 2) RMP_scraper.py: Uses RMP's GraphQL node to scrape Rate My Professor ratings for every single professor at OSU.
 This can be time-consuming, the type of program you run overnight.
 3) SEIscraper.py: Uses Bluera, OSU's official SEI partner to scrape information on the SEI score of every professor at OSU in the last three academic year.
+This one is also time-consuming, if you don't want to spend all day, simply change the list of subjects to "CSE" or whatever subject you're focusing on and scrape that in a couple minutes instead.

 After this, you should be set to actual set up the website for display.

 ## FastAPI backend
 Whew, you're done!
 You just finished the hardest part.
 It's easy breezing from here.

-[WARN] This section is generated, to modify, please go to the backend_integration\README.md

 Because of Elastic Search, need to download or move `http_ca.crt` into `\backend_integration\` folder.